reduxjs/reselect/README.md

 <details><summary><b>Click to expand</b></summary>

-There are a few details that will help you skip running as many functions as possible and get the best possible performance out of `Reselect`:
+There are a few details that will help you skip running as many functions as possible and get the best possible performance out of Reselect:

-- Due to the [`Cascading Memoization`][**_Cascading Memoization_**] in `Reselect`, The first layer of checks is upon the arguments that are passed to the [`output selector`], therefore it's best to maintain the same reference for the arguments as much as possible.
+- Due to the [**_Cascading Memoization_**] in Reselect, The first layer of checks is upon the arguments that are passed to the [output selector], therefore it's best to maintain the same reference for the arguments as much as possible.
-- In `Redux`, your state will change reference when updated.
+- In [Redux], your state will change reference when updated.
 But it's best to keep the additional arguments as simple as possible, you can pass in objects or array as long as their reference does not change.
 Or you can pass in primitives like numbers for ids.
-- Keep your [`input selectors`] as simple as possible.
+- Keep your [input selectors] as simple as possible.
 It's best if they mostly consist of field accessors like `state => state.todos` or argument providers like `(state, id) => id`.
-You should not be doing any sort of calculation inside [`input selectors`], and you should definitely not be returning an object or array with a new reference each time.
+You should not be doing any sort of calculation inside [input selectors], and you should definitely not be returning an object or array with a new reference each time.
-- The [`result function`] is only re-run as a last resort.
-So make sure to put any and all calculations inside your [`result function`].
-That way, `Reselect` will only run those calculations if all other checks fail.
+- The [result function] is only re-run as a last resort.
+So make sure to put any and all calculations inside your [result function].
+That way, Reselect will only run those calculations if all other checks fail.

 This: